Transferring Credits into BHCC

 Do I need to wait for an evaluation of my college transcripts before registering for classes?

-No, students do not need to wait for an evaluation of their college transcripts before registering for classes.
+No, students should not wait for an evaluation of their college transcripts before registering for classes.

 How does BHCC award transfer credit and how much credit is awarded?